jessetrippe/jessetrippe.github.io/_work_items/07-tech-for-campaigns.md

 <section>
 	<div>
 		<h2>Final Design Phase Two</h2>
 		<p>I sent the wireframes to the Tech for Campaign's Marketing Team for title and helper text to be placed at the top of each step.
 After a few rounds of back-and-forth the team agreed on a set of icons I pitched.
 I rebuilt them in Illustrator and Sketch and added Tech for Campaigns' red and blue colors.
 While completing this work, the developer on the team built out the step-based form in Drupal.
 Once complete, I wrote the CSS needed to match my design and added the icons in SVG form.
-The team tested the form thouroughly and we launched.
-We're currently monitoring success metrics to ensure conversion increase and continue improving conversion.</p>
+The team tested the form thouroughly and we launched.</p>
+		<p>We're currently monitoring success metrics to ensure conversion increase and continue improving conversion.
+So far we've increased volunteer sign-ups over unique homepage visitors from 8% to 33% - a huge success!</p>
 	</div>
 	<div class="span-2">
 		<img src="https://jessetrippe-cdn-173419.appspot.com/tfc-two-01.png" alt="Tech for Campaigns Phase Two 1">